nate-browne/innermachinations/_posts/2019-08-19-Learning-PL.md

 {% endhighlight %}
 <sup>I know that this is overkill and we only really need `main`, this is just an example for the sake of argument.</sup>
 Note the class syntax which defines the module, and how `sayHello` can only be used in context of the class.
-Object-oriented is commonly used in industry, where grouping things according into units seems "logical" (though this is contested, we'll revist this).
+Object-oriented is commonly used in industry, where grouping things according into units seems "logical" (though this is contested, [this explains why better than I would](https://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html)).
 <br><br>
 Next up, we'll do it in Python to demonstrate procedural programming.
 {% highlight python %}